ioggstream/request-signing/draft-richanna-http-message-signatures.md

 ### Define more content identifiers

 It should be possible to independently include the following content and metadata properties in Covered Content:

+- The signature's Algorithm
+- The signature's Covered Content
+- The value used for the keyId parameter
+- Request method
+- Individual components of the effective request URI: scheme, authority, path, query
+- Status code
+- Request body (currently supported via Digest header {{?RFC3230}}  )

 ### Multiple signature support